May 13, 2026•19 min read

 What is virtual try-on for ecommerce?
 Virtual try-on uses AI to generate images showing how clothing looks on a model or on the shopper themselves.
 For ecommerce, this means creating on-model product photos from flat-lay images (content generation) or letting customers visualize garments on their own body before purchasing (customer-facing try-on).
 Both approaches aim to increase conversion and reduce returns.

 What is the difference between AI model generation and virtual try-on?
 AI model generation creates a new image of a model wearing your garment, typically for product pages and marketing.
 Virtual try-on in the customer-facing sense lets a shopper see a specific garment on themselves or on a model matching their body type.
-Tools like WearView, Uwear, and Modelia focus on the first use case.
+Tools like WearView and Uwear focus on the first use case.
 Genlook and Veesual focus on the second.

 Is there a free virtual try-on tool?
 Several tools offer free tiers or trials.
-WearView gives 10 free credits with no credit card required.
+WearView offers plans starting from $29/month with no long-term commitment required.
 Uwear provides free credits for new users with pay-as-you-go pricing after that.
-Modelia offers a free forever tier with 20 credits per month.
-Photoroom has a free tier with 250 watermarked exports.
 Genlook offers a free trial through the Shopify App Store.
+If you only need to edit and repurpose existing product images, Canva has a genuinely usable free tier.
 These free tiers are enough to test each tool with a few products before committing.

 Which virtual try-on tool is best for Shopify?
-For generating product images, Modelia has a native Shopify app that installs in one click with no code required.
 For customer-facing try-on (letting shoppers see clothes on themselves), Genlook is the most accessible Shopify-native option.
 Style.me also offers a no-code Shopify plugin with 3D fitting and size recommendations.
-WearView and Uwear work with Shopify stores but require manual image upload or custom integration.
+WearView and Uwear work with Shopify stores for generating product images but require manual image upload or custom integration.

 Can AI-generated model images be used commercially?
 Yes.
-WearView, Uwear, Modelia, and Photoroom all grant commercial usage rights on paid plans.
+WearView and Uwear both grant commercial usage rights on paid plans.
 You can use the generated images on your product pages, social media, ads, and marketing materials.
 Always check each tool's terms of service for specific restrictions, but commercial use is standard across paid plans in this category.

 How accurate are virtual try-on images for detailed garments?
 Modern AI try-on tools handle most garment types well, including solid colors, patterns, and simple prints.
 Detailed elements like small text, intricate logos, sheer fabrics, and layered outfits remain the hardest to get right.
 WearView and Uwear specifically emphasize print and text preservation (Uwear's Drape2 model is purpose-built for garment fidelity).
 Testing with your hardest SKUs during the free trial is the best way to evaluate accuracy for your specific product mix.

 Do virtual try-on tools reduce return rates?
 Customer-facing try-on tools like Genlook, Veesual, and Style.me are designed to reduce returns by helping shoppers make more confident purchase decisions.
 Veesual reports a 75% increase in conversion rate and 20%+ increase in average order value.
 Style.me's size recommendation feature directly addresses fit-related returns.
-Content generation tools (WearView, Uwear, Modelia, Photoroom) reduce returns indirectly by providing more accurate and representative product images.
+Content generation tools (WearView and Uwear) reduce returns indirectly by providing more accurate and representative product images.

 What image inputs produce the best virtual try-on results?
 Clean, well-lit images on plain backgrounds produce the best results across all tools.
 Flat-lay photos on white or light backgrounds are the most reliable input format.
 Ghost mannequin shots also work well.
 Wrinkled, poorly lit, or cluttered images will reduce output quality.
 Most tools accept JPEG and PNG formats.
 WearView also accepts on-hanger and on-person photos as inputs.